m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/introduction/platforms/environments.md

 * Operator v3.4.4 is certified for use on AKS with Kubernetes 1.24.3+.
 * All three [domain home source types]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) are supported (Domain in Image, Model in Image, and Domain on PV).
-   * **NOTE:** The Domain in Image [domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) is deprecated in WebLogic Kubernetes Operator version 4.0.
+   * **NOTE**: The Domain in Image [domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) is deprecated in WebLogic Kubernetes Operator version 4.0.
 Oracle recommends that you choose either Domain on PV or Model in Image, depending on your needs.
 * For Domain on PV, we support Azure Files volumes accessed through a persistent volume claim; see [here](https://docs.microsoft.com/en-us/azure/aks/azure-files-volume).
 * Azure Load Balancers are supported when provisioned using a Kubernetes Service of `type=LoadBalancer`.